-On this page, we cover private schools in the Burlington-Hamilton area that offer Montessori programs and support.
-This includes Montessori schools in Hamilton, Burlington, Ancaster, Dundas, Crown Point East and West, Gibson, Roseland, and Millcroft.
+On this page, we feature Montessori schools in Hamilton, Burlington, Ancaster, Dundas, Crown Point East and West, Gibson, Roseland, and Millcroft.
+This includes day programs across early childhood and elementary levels, all designed to nurture your child’s development, interests, and unique learning style.

 There are lots of private Montessori schools in Burlington-Hamilton.
 These schools vary in terms of their classroom practices, curricular approaches, program offerings, and special needs support.
 The schools listed below reflect this diversity.
 They can be filtered for a wide range of features.